 DAI engages in advocacy work with government departments and agencies, and relevant organisations, to highlight the needs of people with dyslexia and advocating for changes to make Ireland a more dyslexia-friendly country.

 DAI is a founder member of the European Dyslexia Association (www.eda-info.eu) which now has over twenty-five member countries.
-DAI is also a founder member of the Spectrum Alliance (www.spectrumalliance.ie), an Irish umbrella group for people with hidden learning difficulties.
-DAI is also a Global Partner of the International Dyslexia Association (www.dyslexiaida.org) and member of the British Dyslexia Association (www.bdadyslexia.org.uk).
-DAI is also a member of the Disability Federation of Ireland (www.disability-federation.ie) and the Wheel (www.wheel.ie).
+DAI is also a founder member of the Spectrum Alliance an Irish umbrella group for people with hidden learning difficulties.
+DAI is also a Global Partner of the International Dyslexia Association (www.dyslexiaida.org) and a member of the British Dyslexia Association (www.bdadyslexia.org.uk).
+DAI is also a member of the Disability Federation of Ireland (www.disability-federation.ie), the Wheel (www.wheel.ie) and the Charities Institute Ireland (www.charitiesinstituteireland.ie).